 Later in 1964, Leonard Simon’s wife, Ruth, was answering the phone in Customer Service when she received a request for custom-molded liquor stir sticks from the food service director at Ozark Airlines.
 That inquiry led to Michael Lewis Company’s expansion into the local service airline industry, including business with North Central Airlines, Allegheny Airlines and Piedmont Airlines.

 Michael Lewis Company bought a used 120-square-foot grocery store cooler in the early 1970s.
 The cooler was placed in the Melrose Park warehouse, and thus they began their foray into perishables, storing chilled and frozen foods.

 Crossing state lines

 In 1981, Michael Lewis Company’s longtime client North Central Airlines (now a part of Delta) informed them that they needed a supplier with storage facilities in Arizona.
 In response, the company rented a 10,000-square-foot warehouse and staffed it with three employees.
-The Arizona facility has since expanded to include a 100,000-square-foot distribution center in Phoenix.
-With plans for the future, a purchase has been made of a 30-acre property in Goodyear, Arizona (near Phoenix) for a new larger facility to replace our older building.
+The Arizona facility expanded to include a 100,000-square-foot distribution center in Phoenix.
+With plans for the future, we have now opened a new and larger facility on a 30-acre property, in Goodyear, Arizona (near Phoenix), in 2017 to replace our older building.